Key takeaways:

 Agriculture

-An agribusiness might have several fields 10 to 100 hectares long.
+An agribusiness might have several fields 10 to 100 hectares in size.
 To ensure effective irrigation, it should consider current weather conditions, and to make that possible, sensors that monitor soil moisture and temperature can be dug into the ground.

 To transmit data to gateways, sensors can use radio frequency bands that are good for agricultural purposes as they cover large areas, easily go through soil, and are energy efficient.
 The last characteristic ensures that such a sensor can work for several years.
 A gateway might be placed on a pole and is usually enough for a field.